AITHO/asciidoc-spellchecker/README.md

 # Asciidoc Spell Checker
-A simple Java application using jAsciidoctor and Language Tool to produce a SARIF json file.
+A simple Java application using jAsciidoctor and LanguageTool to produce a SARIF json file.

 ## Usage